 - Where are your job postings posted?
 Aside from your careers site, what other job boards is your company using?
 Are you placing ads on Facebook?
 Using job boards like Glassdoor?
 Utilizing Google for Jobs?

 - What worked for current staff?
 Of current, happy, long-standing staff members, how did they find the job posting for their first position within your company and what made them decide to apply?
 What worked for them about the process and what didn’t?
 Your team is a treasure trove of qualitative data.
 Poll or interview them to find out.
-Learn about research tactics in our recent post.

 - Which keywords is your company currently ranking for on search?
 It’s ok if you don’t know this.
 We can help you figure it out.
 But it’s important to know which keywords your site is ranking for in search.
 In other words, this will help you understand which phrases job seekers use to end up at your job postings.